microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-03.md

     _Specifying the job start time_

 It will probably take the Stream Analytics job a minute or two to start, but that's OK because it's not receiving data at the moment anyway.
-The live data stream will start in Lab 4 when attendees modify their Azure Function to send output to the shared input hub that provides input to Stream Analytics.
+The live data stream will start in Lab 4 when you modify the Azure Function to send output to the shared input hub that provides input to Stream Analytics.

 <a name="Exercise4"></a>
 ## Exercise 4: Connect the ATC app to the Event Hubs ##

 Now it's time to connect the ATC app, which is located in the "AirTrafficSim" folder of the Cloud City download, to the Event Hubs you created in Exercise 1.
 The app, named **AirTrafficSim**, is a Universal Windows Platform (UWP) app.
-Connecting AirTrafficSim to the Event Hub named "flysim-shared-input-hub" enables it to see all the aircraft that are flying (or *will be* flying once attendees connect to it, too.)
+Connecting AirTrafficSim to the Event Hub named "flysim-shared-input-hub" enables it to see all the aircraft that are flying.
 Connecting it to the Event Hub named "flysim-shared-output-hub" lets it know when two aircraft are too close together so it can color them red.
 Modifying the app to connect to the Event Hubs is a simple matter of copying a connection string into the source code.

 1. Open **AirTrafficSim.sln** in Visual Studio.